The Greenprint podcast series

 Green Finance: Driving Europe’s Green Transition

 Europe’s green transition demands substantial funding.
-Green finance, with instruments like Green Bonds, plays a pivotal role in achieving ambitious climate goals.
+Green finance plays a pivotal role in achieving ambitious climate goals.
 The recent Draghi Report highlights the importance of collaboration between banks, the ECB, EIB, EBA, and the European Commission to mobilize capital for sustainable projects.
+How do we close the investment gap to enable innovation for a greener future?
+How do we bring citizens along this journey?
+And how can Europe become a leader in clean technology?

 Guests